Your Next Orgasm Could Be At… The Gym?

 Advertisement

-“They can be experienced without direct stimulation to the genitals, without any sexual arousal or even any sexual desire, thoughts or fantasies,” Georgia Grace, Normal’s sex coach, tells Refinery29 Australia.
+“They can be experienced without direct stimulation to the genitals, without any sexual arousal or even any sexual desire, thoughts or fantasies,” Georgia Grace, Normal’s sex coach, tells Refinery29.

 The elusive O just got more mysterious.
 Grace shares that there isn’t any conclusive research about why coregasms happen, though research from 2021 found that 9% of surveyed participants admitted to experiencing this phenomenon.